johannheyne/wordpress-toolset/README.markdown

 WordPress ToolSet Plugin
 ===============

-This WordPress plugin provides tools to configure WordPress and tools to get things done.
+This WordPress plugin provides a foundation to configurate WordPress, provides php tools and javascript assets for frequent tasks.
-Its about NOT separately managing all the same functionality code on every WordPress theme.
+It is about NOT separately managing all the same repeating code on every WordPress project.

 Strategie
 ---------------
-- First, keep it simple and flexible.
+- First, keep using configuration and tools simple and flexible.
-- Use abstract interface to connect functionality and presentation.
+- Use abstract interface to connect tools and presentation.
-- Functionality should be able to be updated and extended at any time without a need to change the presentation code immediately.
+- Documenting changes and instructions since last update in the update changelog.

 Taktik
 ---------------
-- Provide the tools as a WordPress plugin.
+- Provide the functionality, tools and assets as a single WordPress plugin.
-- Use a single config variable in theme.
+- Use a single global config variable in the theme.
-- Provide a abstrakt-function to use tool-functionality.
+- Provide a abstract function to use all tools.

 Structure
 ---------------